plossys/blinkt/README.md

 ### COLORS

 To define custom colors for containers, set the `COLORS` environment variable.
 It must be a JSON object with image names as properties.
-Each property must contain an array with 3 values ranging between 0 and 255.
+Each property must contain an array with 3 values ranging from 0 to 255, that represent the values for `red`, `green`, `blue`.

 To set the color for containers with the image `plossys/foo:v1` to red, type: